tta-icml2025/tta-icml2025.github.io/docs/source/index.rst

 **The deadline is May 19 2025 at midnight (AoE)**.

-Please submit your work on OpenReview: `<https://openreview.net/group?id=ICML.cc/2025/Workshop/PUT>`_
+Please submit your anonymized work on OpenReview: `<https://openreview.net/group?id=ICML.cc/2025/Workshop/PUT>`_ Please use the ICML 2025 style file from: `<https://icml.cc/Conferences/2025/AuthorInstructions>`_

 Call for Reviewers
 ------------------